F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 The command should produce a list of drives installed in your system:
 ![](../images/Unflashed-Boot-1.png)

-Keep track of the drive with the OCLP install.
+Keep track of the drive with the OpenCore Legacy Patcher install.
 You will need the drive identifer for later.

-Now you'll want to mount the EFI partition (where OCLP is installed, though it may differ if you've installed OCLP to a FAT-32 volume).
+Now you'll want to mount the EFI partition (where OpenCore Legacy Patcher is installed, though it may differ if you've installed it to a FAT-32 volume).

 Run the following command (Replace X with the drive number):
 ```sh